RoaaM/SemEval_competion/README.md

 The task contains three hierarchical subtasks:

 - TASK A - Binary Sexism Detection: a two-class (or binary) classification where systems have to predict whether a post is sexist or not sexist.
-- TASK B - Category of Sexism: for posts which are sexist, a four-class classification where systems have to predict one of four categories: (1) threats, (2)  derogation, (3) animosity, (4) prejudiced discussions. -
+- TASK B - Category of Sexism: For posts that are sexist, a four-class classification where systems have to predict one of four categories: (1) threats, (2)  derogation, (3) animosity, (4) prejudiced discussions. -
-- TASK C - Fine-grained Vector of Sexism: for posts which are sexist, an 11-class classification where systems have to predict one of 11 fine-grained vectors.
+- TASK C - Fine-grained Vector of Sexism: For posts that are sexist, an 11-class classification where systems have to predict one of 11 fine-grained vectors.